jeromeetienne/slides/howtomakeagame-nextgamefrontier-2014/slides.md

 --

-### First we need a HERO
+## First we need a HERO

+--

-* in all game you need a hero
+## In all game you need a hero

+--

-* a personna to embody you
+## A personna to embody you

+--

-* a virtual self for the player to interact with
+## A virtual self for the player to interact with

+--

-* so lets do just that, lets create a hero
+## So lets do just that, lets create a hero

 --